-The Russell Frame is at the same time a work of sculpture and a lavish example of parade furniture which will complement the Fitzwilliam Museum’s important collection of sculpture and furniture.
+The Russell Frame is at the same time a work of sculpture and a lavish example of parade furniture which complements the Fitzwilliam Museum’s important collection of sculpture and furniture.

 The Museum also has an interesting collection of picture frames – an area which is creating a surge of interest.
-These encompass good examples of frames from the fourteenth to the late twentieth centuries - But the Museum lacks an actual, spectacular Baroque trophy frame, a deficiency that the Russell Frame would definitely remedy!
+These encompass good examples of frames from the fourteenth to the late twentieth centuries and until recently, the Museum lacked a spectacular Baroque trophy frame.

 - Scholarly research to identify the designer and carver/s of the Frame and pin down the sources that inspired its complex iconography.